-As we have already mentioned in the paper, there is little difference between the treatment and the control group (see Table 6 in the paper) in the average relative performance or initial bias about own performance.
+As shown in Table 16, there is little difference between the treatment and the control group in the average relative performance or initial bias about own performance.
 If we look separately at the group of overconfident and underconfident participants (defined with respect to own performance) in the two conditions, there is a small difference in the performance of underconfident agents that is significant at the 10% level.
 Also, there are small differences in the initial bias within each group.
 We suspect that these differences are a consequence of having a relatively small sample.
-The exact values and tests in the two groups are gathered in Table 16.
+The exact values and tests in the two groups are gathered in Table 17.

 However, there are significant differences between overconfident subjects (with respect to own performance) in the ego-relevant condition and overconfident subjects (with respect to the other's performance) in the ego-neutral condition.
 One consequence of the random assignment of partners in the ego-neutral control is that the negative correlation between the decision-maker's performance and his bias is absent in this condition.
 The high (low) performing participants in the ego-neutral condition are not necessarily underconfident (overconfident) about the other's performance.
 As a result, the average performance of overconfident subjects in the ego-neutral condition is higher than that of the overconfident subjects in the ego-neutral condition, and the average performance of underconfident subjects in the ego-neutral condition is lower than that of the underconfident subjects in the ego-neutral condition.
-The exact values and tests for overconfident and underconfident agents could be found in Table 17.
-We address this concern in the analysis by controlling for the performance of the decision-maker and his initial bias.
+The exact values and tests for overconfident